-The impacts of this option should be minimal for regulatory agencies.
-One advantage is that inconsistencies within the Code, specifically different nomenclature for the same chemicals which have approvals as both food additives and processing aids will have been removed, so eliminating some unnecessary confusion and enquiries.
-This option would meet a commitment given to the New Zealand regulatory agencies that a formal review of the Standard be conducted after the Code was first agreed to.
+Option 2 is likely to have minimal impacts on regulatory agencies as no new processing aids are being approved.
+However, a benefit of this option is that inconsistencies within the Code will have been removed, therefore eliminating some unnecessary confusion and enquiries.
+This option would honour the commitment given to the New Zealand regulatory agencies that a formal review of the Standard would be conducted following implementation of the Code.